BrooksResourceCentre/Unity_CAVETemplate/README.md

-# Off-axis projection in Unity

-A bare-minimum example project for getting off-axis projection up and running in Unity

-An article guiding you through the code can be found [here](https://medium.com/@michel.brisis/off-axis-projection-in-unity-1572d826541e?source=friends_link&sk=1884d03651947a41cd553168714cbfb6)
+# Overview

+This repository is a basic Unity template for a three wall and one floor CAVE system with appropriate scene projection.